leanix/leanix-github-agent/README.md

 > **Note:** Add an additional COPY and the final RUN for each certificate you need to insert into the image.

-#### Using amd64 images on Apple M1
+#### Using AMD64 Images on Apple M1

-Just run the container by providing the following command:
+Run the container by providing the following command:

 ```console